-- (109) In line with the new planning for the development of the electronic systems, the period laid down in the Code during which means for the exchange and storage of information, other than the electronic data-processing techniques referred to in Article 6(1) of the Code, may be used on a transitional basis, should also be extended to 2022 as regards the first group and to 2025 as regards the second and third groups of electronic systems. - (101) With regard to the other systems to be set up for the purposes of implementing the Code, the general end date of 31 December 2020 for the use of means for the exchange and storage of information other than the electronic data-processing techniques referred to in Article 6(1) of the Code should continue to apply. - (10a2) In order to enable the European Parliament and the Council to monitor the deployment of all the electronic systems necessary for the application of the provisions of the Code referred to in Article 278 of the Code, the Commission should regularly report on the progress made and on the attainment of interim objectives within the planned schedule.
-The relevant administrations of the Member States should, twice per year, provide the appropriate information to the Commission.
-Once all electronic systems are operational, the Commission should assess whether they are fit for purpose through a fitness check to be launched within one year of the first date on which they are all operational. - (134) The Code should therefore be amended accordingly,
+- (10) In line with the new planning for the development of the electronic systems, the period laid down in the Code during which means for the exchange and storage of information, other than the electronic data-processing techniques referred to in Article 6(1) thereof, may be used on a transitional basis, should be extended to 2022 as regards the first group and to 2025 as regards the second and third groups of electronic systems. - (11) With regard to the other systems to be set up for the purposes of implementing the Code, the general end date of 31 December 2020 for the use of means for the exchange and storage of information other than the electronic data-processing techniques referred to in Article 6(1) thereof should continue to apply. - (12) In order to enable the European Parliament and the Council to monitor the deployment of all the electronic systems necessary for the application of the provisions of the Code referred to in Article 278 thereof, the Commission should regularly report on the progress made and on the attainment of interim objectives within the planned schedule.
+The Member States should, provide the appropriate information to the Commission for this purpose twice a year.
+Once all electronic systems are operational, the Commission should assess whether those systems are fit for purpose through a fitness check to be launched within one year of the first date on which those systems are all operational. - (13) The Code should therefore be amended accordingly,